guppyfish123/SOC_Lab/Installation/MISP.md

 ```
 <br>

-MISP provides an installation script that automates the process and downloads all required packages.
+MISP provides an installation script installs and setup MISP and the required packages and services for us.
 Execute the following commands to run the script:
 ```bash
 # Running this command will tell us the download options
 bash /tmp/INSTALL.sh